AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 ---
 title: "How to Start Botting Oldschool Runescape with TRiBot"
 description: "Learn how to setup and get started botting Oldschool Runescape with TRiBot."
-draft: true
+draft: false
-date: "2019-05-21"
+date: "2019-06-30"
 tags: ["TRiBot"]
 aliases: ["/bot-oldschool-runescape-with-tribot/"]
 sharingicons: false
 ---
-TRiBot is one of the leading Oldschool Runescape bots and used by thousands of botters.
-Released in 2013, it's got a history of success and lots of scripts to choose from.
+TRiBot is one of the most popular Oldschool Runescape bots.
+Released in 2013, it's used by thousands of botters and has a wide selection of scripts.

+TRiBot is under active development, and includes features like a break handler, proxy support, and antiban measurements.

-This guide will explain how to get started botting with TRiBot.
+This guide will explain how start botting Oldschool Runescape with TRiBot.
 <!--more-->
 ## Create a TRiBot Account
 Start by registering an account on the <a href="https://tribot.org/forums/register/" target="_blank">TRiBot forums</a>.